maroun96/BCD-vision/README.md

 ```
 Be careful, these runs will take three hours each.

-If you only want to reproduce our plots, run the following commands:
+If you only want to reproduce the plots, run the following commands:

 ```
 python main.py --dataset MNIST --plot python main.py --dataset FMNIST --plot
 ```

-It will read our experiments results in the .pkl files and reproduce our plots.
+This will read the experiments results in the .pkl files and reproduce the plots.